lsst-sqre/sqr-098/index.md

 ### Trident

-The [Trident](https://docs.netapp.com/us-en/trident/index.html) operator might be able to help with this.
-In particular, [sharing NFS volumes across namespaces](https://docs.netapp.com/us-en/trident/trident-use/volume-share.html) looks fairly promising.
+The [Trident](https://docs.netapp.com/us-en/trident/index.html) operator looked promising, in particular, [sharing NFS volumes across namespaces](https://docs.netapp.com/us-en/trident/trident-use/volume-share.html).
-It is obviously doing the same sort of PV-PVC pair management, but if it hides that from the administrator, such that all we have to do is create a PVC for the user mounts and annotate them with the fileserver namespace for each one we want to expose via the fileserver, then maybe that's a workable solution.
+Trident does the same sort of PV-PVC pair management, but hides it from the administrator, which would be a nice win.

-I've done some experiments with Trident, and it really doesn't want to be used the way we want to use it.
-That said, I may still be able to hammer it into shape.
-While initial volume creation takes a lot longer, its ability to mirror PVCs to other namespaces might offset this.
-As of yet I haven't been able to make it respect `no_root_squash`.
+However, it's got two problems that make it more trouble than it's worth.
+First, it's extremely aggressive about caching, and the only way I've found to be able to use it while experimenting with making large changes to its backend configuration is to uninstall and reinstall it.
+Second, it does not currently surface the NFS `no_root_squash` option, which we need for user provisioning; mounting a volume as NFSv3 sometimes to write on it as root and as Trident-managed NFSv4 introduces a deeply inelegant kludge.

 ### NFS v4 performance